VAT Guide for Freelancers in Greece

-If you are a freelancer providing goods and services to clients in Greece, you are liable to register and pay VAT in Greece.
+If you are a freelancer or an independent contractor working in Greece, you are liable to register and pay VAT in Greece.
 The Greek government levies a standard VAT rate of 24%, although specific goods and services fall under the reduced rates of 13% and 6%.
 The General Tax Code contains all the information regarding the Greek VAT law, while the Greek Ministry of Finance, in collaboration with local tax offices, is responsible for administering VAT.

-If you are a freelancer looking to navigate the Greek VAT laws, this simplified guide will tell you everything you need to know.
+If you want to hire and manage Greece-based freelancers, we have a dedicated guide just for you.
+If you are a freelancer looking to navigate the Greek VAT laws, this simplified article will tell you everything you need to know.
 Let’s get started!

-There are four different VAT rates in Greece, and freelancers must charge their clients and customers based on the goods and services they sell.
+There are four different VAT rates, and freelancers must charge their clients and customers based on the goods and services they sell.

 There is no VAT registration threshold for freelancers in Greece; hence, you must register for VAT if you meet any of the following conditions: